 Practitioners and laypeople alike are finding that Spirit-in-Nature Essences help to activate a wide range of psycho-spiritual strengths.
 Much like the plucking of a string on a musical instrument, other strings of the same note will vibrate as well on that same sounding board.
 Based on the law of “sympathetic resonance,” flower essences strike a similar note in our consciousness – stimulating ennobling qualities that lie within our nature.

-Spirit-in-Nature Essences have been researched for over 3 decades, including a pioneering biofeedback study by the late Dr. Jeffrey Cram and countless direct testimonials from essence users about their clients, families, friends, pets and even plants.
+Spirit-in-Nature Essences have been researched for nearly 4 decades, including a pioneering biofeedback study by the late Dr. Jeffrey Cram and countless direct testimonials from essence users about their clients, families, friends, pets and even plants.

 About the Founder

 Lila Devi founded Spirit-in-Nature Essences 40 years ago, a lineage that has spanned the globe since 1977 as the oldest line outside the UK where flower essences first began.
 Based on Paramhansa Yogananda’s psycho-spiritual qualities of certain foods, Spirit-in-Nature awakens our positive qualities through the extraordinary life force found in the blossoms of fruit trees and vegetable plants—for example pears for peacefulness, oranges for enthusiasm, and raspberries for kindness and compassion.
 Lila’s international programs for groups from 4 to 400 bring to life these 20 essences and help people to find their innate goodness, beauty, and strength.